 The freezing and storage of a semen sample, often referred to as sperm banking or cryopreservation, is the most common way for men to preserve their fertility.
-Unlike the process women undergo to freeze eggs or embryos, sperm freezing is quick and easy, widely available, and inexpensive.
+Unlike the process women undergo to freeze eggs or embryos, sperm freezing is quick and easy, widely available, and relatively inexpensive.

 There are many reasons you may want to consider freezing sperm.
 One is age.
 Because men experience more fertility problems after the age of 40, sperm freezing may be a good idea if you’re growing older and are:

 - Currently focused on other life events

 - Aware that your sperm count is low

 - Aware that your sperm quality is decreasing